Where in the world are nic pouches allowed?

 The UK treats them as consumer goods and they can be sold pretty much anywhere.
 Although, they are age restricted because they contain nicotine[3].

-In Germany, they’re not classed as food or medicine.
+- Germany, they’re not classed as food or medicine.
 This means that they’re not legal to sell[5].

 North America